jamescooke/blog/content/2004-travis-migration.rst

 While I'm sure many people consider this an improvement, personally I'm not a fan of the GitHub checks system.
 I prefer the old system because:

-* It was easier to visit the external build system's site and this gives more reliable results.
+* It was easier and more reliable to visit the external build system's site.
 As we've seen with this whole issue, communication across GitHub's boundary can be unreliable.

 * I prefer Travis's interface for showing build information, not GitHub's static checks page.